jonathan-robertson/high-ping-kicker/README.md

 The team over at [7daystodiemods.com](https://7daystodiemods.com) has put together [an excellent guide on how to install mods](https://7daystodiemods.com/how-to-install-7-days-to-die-mods/); just make sure to install this on your **server**, rather than your local game installation.

-After restarting your game, the High Ping Kicker will be active with default settings.
+After restarting your game, Lag Shield will be active with default settings.
 You can join the server or access it via Telnet (if enabled) to adjust the configuration options to meet your needs (see below).

 ### Commands

 Command | Description
 --- | ---
-`highpingkicker` / `hpk` | View current configuration `hpk set <Option> <Value>` | Update a key/value pair in the configuration `hpk list` | Show list of players currently being tracked for high ping `hpk reset` | Delete the configuration file and create a new one with default values
+`lagshield` / `ls` | View current configuration
+`ls set <Option> <Value>` | Update a key/value pair in the configuration `ls list` | Show list of players currently being tracked for high ping `ls reset` | Delete the configuration file and create a new one with default values

 ### Options